 Student Philosophy Conference

-Each semester, philosophy students are given the opportunity to read a paper or give some type of presentation on a philosophical topic.
+Each semester, Philosophy and Religion students are given the opportunity to read a paper or give some type of presentation on a philosophical topic.
 This is a wonderful opportunity for students to experience presenting their work at an academic conference, to practice public speaking and to hear other students’ perspectives on philosophical topics.

 Each semester art students produce interpretive pieces of philosophical ideas.
-Philosophy faculty and students are invited to see the pieces and hear the art students discuss their works.
-This collaborative effort allows art students to think creatively about philosophical concepts, and it allows philosophy students to see visual interpretations of philosophical ideas.
+Philosophy and Religion faculty and students are invited to see the pieces and hear the art students discuss their works.
+This collaborative effort allows art students to think creatively about philosophical concepts, and it allows Philosophy and Religion students to see visual interpretations of philosophical ideas.